briankingery87/YellowPages/README.md

 # Note
 - If user chooses option to geocode the results, the geocoder only allows X items per month before the service is deactivated.
 I believe the service cuts off at 10,000 items.
 - If user chooses to not geocode results, the program can be ran without limit.
+- I apologize for the seemingly repetative functions, but I used them to guide the user through the program.
 - The program is designed to walk the user through the process.
 See below...

 # Interface Example